 As an organization that provides a service to our community, we recognize that personnel expenses are by far our largest expense.
 Our staff is also our greatest resource and in order to retain our highly qualified employees it is important that we continue to provide our employees with competitive pay and benefits.
-We are happy to include a 3% merit increase to our staff effective July 1, 2019.
+We are happy to include a 2% merit increase to our staff effective July 1, 2020.

-Debt service remains fairly constant with a \$328 increase from our FY 2019 budget.
-The Debt Service Per Diem rate increases because it is a fixed expense and our projected inmate population is budgeted to decrease in FY 2020.
+Debt service remains fairly constant with a \$2,600 increase from our FY 2020 budget.
+The Debt Service Per Diem rate increases slightly as a result of the increase in our debt service obligation in FY 2021.

 It is always our goal to minimize expenses wherever possible but contractual obligations do not always allow for this; however we always strive to recognize minimal increases through effective negotiations.
-As such, our medical services pricing will remain constant in FY 2020 as required by its contract.
+As such, several annual IT and maintenance service contracts will increase slightly in FY 2021.

-Due to the limited scope of capital expenditures budgeted in fiscal year 2020, the operational impact is deemed to be minimal.
+Due to the limited scope of capital expenditures budgeted in fiscal year 2021, the operational impact is deemed to be minimal.